Posted by Ellie Hearn in Muscle Building

 I can’t even explain how I was feeling before my first lift of the day.
-I definitely had nerves, but was also pretty excited too.
+I definitely had nerves but was also pretty excited too.
 Everyone I’d spoken to before the comp had said that the nerves disappear after the first squat.
 But for me… They didn’t really.
 I can’t even remember actually squatting!

 Here’s what I put on the bar, just missing my third attempt…

-Next came the bench press, and I was a little nervous for this as it isn’t my best lift but after the first attempt, I felt like the nerves died right down.
+Next came the bench press, and I was a little nervous about this as it isn’t my best lift but after the first attempt, I felt like the nerves died right down.
 I missed my third lift as I jumped the press call (I forgot to pause).

 Now to the pointy end of the meet, the deadlift.

-With minimal calls and things to stuff up I felt much more at ease and my nerves had settled down.
+With minimal calls and things to stuff up, I felt much more at ease and my nerves had settled down.
 Plus, it’s simple right?
 Pick up the bar and put it back down again.

 Lucky for me, my deadlifts moved seriously fast and I got a 7.5kg PB with my third pull of 147.5kg!